BFI London Film Festival presents Ron’s Gone Wrong, arriving in cinemas nationwide on October 15th.

 The answer to both these questions is yes.
 Throughout its runtime, the kids in the audience lapped up Ron’s Gone Wrong and its bright, colourful, energetic and engaging story of friendship.
 While at the same time, the adults giggled along with its delightful and intelligent humour before shedding a tear or two at its E.T.-inspired tale of a lonely boy and an unlikely best friend.
 And while Ron and Barney’s story may play with a range of themes found in previous animated work ranging from Hero 6 to The Mitchells vs the Machines, Ron’s Gone Wrong feels fresh and unique.

 READ MORE: WOLFWALKERS

 Ron’s Gone Wrong carries a range of deep themes around social media and tech, including issues of mental health, profit over care, and online harm.
 But its power is firmly held in its loving story of friendship.
-Here Ron’s Gone Wrong carries clear messages on the importance of human connection alongside the reality that friendships are never perfect as it gently dissects the notion of friendship as a mere add button on a global digital platform.
+Here Ron’s Gone Wrong carries clear messages on the importance of human connection alongside the reality that friendships are never perfect as it gently dissects the notion of friendship as an add button on a global digital platform.
 This encourages kids to think about the very idea of who and what a friend is in reality.
 Directors Sarah Smith, Jean-Philippe Vine and Octavio E. Rodriguez clearly understand the social media world our kids are growing up in, encouraging discussion through humour, adventure and lovingly crafted animation.

 However, Ron’s Gone Wrong is not an anti-tech movie; instead, it opts to explore both sides of the digital coin, asking us to consider how we use the tech at our fingertips to build a better world.
 Its story of companionship, connectivity and online harmony is a joy to watch from start to finish – a delightful and intelligent exploration of the meaning of friendship in a digital world.